FAQ: How It Works

 Entering dog shows can be a little confusing!
 Start by attending a conformation show listed at the AKC Event Search so you can see how they are run.
 Watching other handlers work with their dogs can help you anticipate what you'll be doing.
 Local kennel clubs are easy and inexpensive to join, and often have many experienced members who can mentor you.
 Your breeder can help mentor you as well.

 You will want to start teaching your dog to trot on a leash, stop and stack (stand as for a show), and let you or another person look at their bite (teeth).
 Your dog will need to stand still while someone touches them all over - including a quick check of their genitals.
+For Border Terriers, the judge will also raise their skin and span their chest to ensure they meet the breed standard.
 These skills can be started very young, and continued in a ringcraft or conformation class.

 Once you and your dog are ready, you can enter dog shows online.
-Most AKC conformation events are run by Onofrio in our area.
+Most AKC conformation events are run by Onofrio in Texas.
+Other superintendents include InfoDog and FoyTrent.
 You will need your dog's information and a credit card to do an online entry.
 Dogs are called 'class dogs' and are entered/grouped by age (age on day of show, not on day of entry), gender, and color until they are Champions.
 Dogs with a 'champion' or higher title are called 'specials' and are entered into 'Best of Breed.'

 I own a bitch/dog and I want to breed it.
 How do I find a mate?